 Request A Test: this company offers testing by LabCorp or by Quest.
 Quest prices are usually better.

-Walk In Lab: They offer a very similar test to the complete panel above from HealthCheck but it’s $179 vs. $100.
+Walk In Lab: They offer a very similar test to the complete panel I used to get from HealthCheck now costing $179.
 It’s called the “Wellness Express with CBC, Thyroid and Ferritin”.
 It’s a good choice though if that’s your only option.
-The website says “lowest price guaranteed” so they might price match HealthCheck.

-Any Lab Test Now – I have used this lab myself but find their prices higher than HealthCheckUSA.
+Any Lab Test Now – I have used this lab myself.

 Lab Corp offers direct testing but the prices are higher and the test packages are not as good.